jariaslopez/mutual-funds-spain/discarded/ES0114907035 WAM Global Allocation FI.md

 1 Million EUR

 # Assessment
-* Average performance
+* Average performance except for 2021 that was 1119%
-* Low quality investments
+* According to the CNMV, potentially very high credit risk